 4. Treat with leather conditioner.

-Leather is special among upholstery materials, as rather than becoming worn and tired with use, it developed its own
+Leather is special among upholstery materials, as rather than becoming worn and tired with use, it can develop its own

 unique patina and grows more beautiful and refined with time.
 Regularly cleaning and caring for your leather furniture will make sure it will continue looking its best for years to come.